kiwanami/emacs-calfw/readme.md

 (In the current implementation, the model object is build by alist.
 Then, view functions adds some data as view model.
 I think it is not good solution, so the implementation may be modified in future.)

-##### cfw:dest
+##### calfw-dest

-The object `cfw:dest` abstracts rendering destinations and gives a common interface of rendering operation to view functions.
+The object `calfw-dest` abstracts rendering destinations and gives a common interface of rendering operation to view functions.

 The object has following information: